Lumber Liquidators Holdings (LL) Q1 2017 Results - Earnings Call Transcript

 Well, we – it's something we look at every day, because it's a big piece of our business.
 It's obviously feeling the effects of the migration to the engineered product.
 It will always be a big piece of our assortment, because there is a customer for the solid business and we've got a great solution with the Bellawood line.

 And it's so hard for us to look at this and understand what were the factors that are impacting comps.
-We know the migration to engineered because we can see that.
+We know the migration to engineered, because we can see that.
 When we built our engineered assortment, we built that mirrored off the success of our Bellawood line.
-So, we have Bellawood engineered SKUs, as well as we have Bellawood solids.
+So, we have Bellawood engineered SKUs as well as we have Bellawood solids.
 And so, we know that some of that is just a more affordable solution.
 We continue to look at opportunities whether it's our own finishing line and how we can turn the trend that we've seen in the solid business.
-However, we also know we still have a lot of noise in our comparisons.
-As you remember, Q4, even last year in Q1, we didn't have engineered SKUs.
-So, we were really pumping a lot of customers into a solid SKU so that we could maintain some sense of a sales run rate, but we do know that we are seeing some impact from the engineered wood.
+However, we also know that we still have a lot of noise in our comparisons.
+As you remember, Q4 – even last year in Q1, we didn't have engineered SKUs.
+So, we were really pumping a lot of customers into a solid SKU so that we could maintain some sense of a sales run rate.
+But we do know that we are seeing some impact from the engineered wood.
 Our growth in the engineered categories were really good, but we're still seeing a decline in the solid business.
 And while the margins...

 Keith Hughes - SunTrust Robinson Humphrey, Inc.